oOraph/blog/lora-adapters-dynamic-loading.md

   </tr>
 </table>

 So at the cost of 2 to 4 additional seconds per inference, we can serve many distinct adapters.
-Note however that on an A10G GPU, the inference time decreases by a lot while the adapters loading time does not change that much, so the LoRA adapters loading/unloading is relatively more expensive.
+Note however that on an A10G GPU, the inference time decreases a lot while the adapters loading time does not change that much, so the LoRA adapters loading/unloading is relatively more expensive.

 ## Serving inference requests